 Web Site Designer

 Long ago I fell in with a gang of game developers.
 I never got into coding up games, but I did teach myself to hand code HTML web sites, and I built sites for these gamers to use in promoting and hosting their games.
 Since moving to the mountains I have built dozens of web sites for local businesses, organizations and churches.
 These days I can work with HTML, PHP templates, some Java scripting, and am quite good with the Word Press platform.
-If you are looking for a basic web site, check out the examples I offer at my Web Designs site.

 The following articles have been published and are available on-line.
 We mention them here to help our readers find them and for SEO purposes (but you didn’t hear us say that).
 Many more were published in print magazines, but are not available on-line and because of copyrights we may not post reprints or scanned copies.
 If you are considering hiring me as a writer and wonder if I’ve written much that has actually been published, scan through the list below: I think you will find ample evidence.

 Since June of 2018 much of my work has been as a ghost writer for a wide variety of web sites, thus my work is published under the buyers name, not mine and I may not take credit for it while it is published on their sites.
 Once the exclusive use terms are completed I can post the articles on my own web sites (or resell them) but I can not reveal where they had appeared before.
-That’s life as a ghost.
+That is life as a ghost.
 But the listing below should give you an inkling or my writing history.